microsounds/microsounds.github.io/.src/notes/dotfiles.md

 * You can write an arbitrarly complex pre-run macro script in any language, so long as it is made aware of it's own filename at runtime.
     * _Because the `sc` file format is plaintext, you can generate `sc` syntax with just a shell script._

+### `sc` pre-run macro example
-* Here is an example of a conditional macro script for an inventory spreadsheet that color-codes specific strings.
+* This is an example of a conditional macro script for an inventory spreadsheet that color-codes cells when specific strings are found.

     ```shell
     #!/usr/bin/env sh